 A pair of mechanical gloves gifted João Carlos Martins, an acclaimed Brazilian classical pianist and conductor, the precious ability to play his favorite Bach sonatas again after more than two decades.

-As a star pianist, Martins has performed across the United States and Europe with some leading orchestras before his talented hands were stilled by a degenerative disorder.
+As a star pianist, Martins has performed across the United States and Europe with leading orchestras before his talented hands were stilled by a degenerative disorder.

 Martins lost the use of his right hand after a mugging incident in Bulgaria in 1995.
 Four years later, he lost the use of his left hand to a neurological condition called focal dystonia, a movement disorder that causes involuntary contractions of the muscles.

-Talking to The Epoch Times via telephone interview, Martins shared how he was overcome with emotions when he played the music for the first time after putting on the special gloves based on a Formula One car race technology.
+Talking to The Epoch Times via telephone interview, Martins shared how he was overcome with emotions when he played the music for the first time after putting on the special gloves based on Formula One car race technology.

 “I cried,” Martins said.
 “It’s kind of a new life for the old man and a young child at the same time.
 After 22 years, I can put the 10 fingers on the keyboard again.”

 I believe in God … I’m trying to show that classical music can have a democratic way to get inside all, to get inside the hearts of every kind of people.